 There are special federal laws that guide the filing for non-parent custody of Indian Children in State courts.
 The Indian Child Welfare Act (ICWA) serves as a federal law that applies to cases where someone who isn’t a parent wants to get custody of an Indian child.
-In this context, an Indian child is an unmarried person under the age of 18 who is an Indian tribe member or a biological child of a tribal member.
+In this context, an Indian child is an unmarried person under 18 who is an Indian tribe member or a biological child of a tribal member.

 The Indian Child Welfare Act (ICWA)

-The ICWA gives tribal governments a strong voice concerning child custody proceedings that involve Indian children, by allocating tribes exclusive jurisdiction over the case when the child resides on, or is domiciled on, the reservation, or when the child is a ward of the tribe; and concurrent, but presumptive, jurisdiction over non-reservation Native Americans’ foster care placement proceedings.
+The ICWA gives tribal governments a strong voice concerning child custody proceedings that involve Indian children by allocating tribes exclusive jurisdiction over the case when the child resides on or is domiciled on the reservation, or when the child is a ward of the tribe; and concurrent, but presumptive, jurisdiction over non-reservation Native Americans’ foster care placement proceedings.

 Filing for Custody of a Native American Child

 To file for custody, you must present the following evidence to the child welfare agency:

 - Evidence that the current custody can cause emotional or physical damage to the child.

 - Show evidence that there has been some form of an effort to supply remedial and rehabilitation programs to the parents, which were unsuccessful.

 - Supplying a compulsory notice from the tribe the child belongs to.